Six Bells Colliery: Six Bells Colliery Disaster

 On 28 June 1960, at approximately 10:45, an explosion took place in the West District of the Old Coal Seam, caused by an ignition of firedamp.
 Coal-dust in the air ignited and the explosion spread almost throughout the district.
-Killing 45 out of the 48 men who worked in that district of the mine, the tragedy would have been even worse had it not been for maintenance work was being carried out on the O.10 face where otherwise 125 men would have been working.
+Killing 45 out of the 48 men who worked in that district of the mine, the tragedy would have been even worse had it not been for maintenance work taking place on the O.10 face where otherwise 125 men would have been working.

 Lethal concentrations of carbon monoxide gas were found to be present.
 This suggested that the men lost consciousness rapidly and that death occurred within minutes.
-A public enquiry into the disaster took place, at No 2 Court of Newport Civic Centre, between 19 and 28 September 1960.
+A public inquiry into the disaster took place at No 2 Court of Newport Civic Centre, between 19 and 28 September 1960.
 The Inspector of Mines reported that the probable cause of the explosion was firedamp ignited by a spark from a stone falling onto a steel girder.